graphnet-team/graphnet/docs/source/datasets/datasets.rst

                 This means that the subsampling of your dataset needs to happen prior to the conversion to :code:`parquet`, unlike `SQLiteDataset` which allows for subsampling after conversion, due to it's fast random access.
                 Conversion of files to :code:`parquet` is significantly faster than its :code:`SQLite` counterpart.

+:LMDBDataset: LMDB databases produced by :code:`LMDBWriter` store events as key-value pairs with configurable serialization methods (pickle, json, msgpack, dill).
+              :code:`LMDBDataset` supports two modes: reading raw tables and computing data representations in real-time (similar to :code:`SQLiteDataset`), or reading pre-computed data representations directly from the database for faster access.
+              LMDB provides fast random access similar to SQLite, while also supporting efficient storage of pre-computed graph representations, making it suitable for scenarios where you want to pre-compute and cache data representations.
+              LMDB takes up roughly half the space of SQLite, and is therefore a good compromise between SQLite and Parquet.

 .. note::

     :code:`ParquetDataset` is scalable to ultra large datasets, but is more difficult to work with and has a higher memory consumption.

     :code:`SQLiteDataset` does not scale to very large datasets, but is easy to work with and has minimal memory consumption.

+    :code:`LMDBDataset` provides a balance between SQLite and Parquet, offering fast random access and support for pre-computed representations, making it well-suited for scenarios where data representations are computed once and reused multiple times.

 Choosing a subset of events using `selection`